dev-ai-lab/bank-docs/README.md

   - read replicas support cross region replication
 - Failover:
   - It is instantaneous
+  - read replicas are assigned priority (0-15)
+  - in the event of failure, aws promotes the highest priority replica (smaller number), if two of the same priority, it will pick up the largest one.
   - Any read replica can be become the master in case the master fails

 - Aurora High Availability: